Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Software-Architecture-Styles/Software-Architecture-in-Practice-Len-Bass-et-al.md

 > Architecture not only imbues systems with qualities, but does so in a predictable way.
 >
 > if we know that certain kinds of architectural decisions lead to certain quality attributes in a system, then we can make those decisions and rightly expect to be rewarded with the associated quality attributes.
-A
 >
-> \- Booch, G. et al. Object-Oriented Analysis and Design with Applications
+> \- BASS, Len et al. Software Architecture in Practice, Addison-Wesley, 2021

+#### 4. Communication among Stakeholders
+- Architecture is an abstraction that can be used by stakeholders as a basis for creating understandiment, perform negotiation, form consensus and communicating with each other.
+    - Each stackeholder has a different concern about the system.
+    - Architecture provires common language in which different concerns can be addressed,

+#### 5. Early Design Decisions
+- Architecture is the manifestation of the earliest design decisions about a system (BASS, Len et al.).
+- These decisions have disproportionate weight with the respect to the system's remanining development because they influence and constrain much of what follows.

+#### 6. Constraints on Implementation
+- implementation must conform to the design decisions prescribed by the architecture
+- interaction between elements, fulfillment of responsibilities all of these things can be restricted by architecture and must be implemented according to  its guidelines.

+#### 7. Influences on organizational Structure
+- Architecture has its effects on the structure of the development project (and somethimes in the structure of the entire organization)
+- Work-breakdown structure of a system is manifested in the architecture (work assignment structure)
+    - Work-breakdown structure dictates units of planning, scheduling and budget; interteam communication channels etc
+    - A side effect of establishing the work-breakdown structure is to freeze some aspects of the software architecture (BASS, Len et al.).
+- Conway’s law states that “organizations which design systems . . . are constrained to produce designs which are copies of the communication structures of these organizations.”
+(Melvin E. Conway.
+“How Do Committees Invent?”)

 ### Understanding Quality Attributes